List of secondary school sports team names and mascots derived from Indigenous peoples

 Washington, and Wisconsin, change has been mandated by law.
 A law was passed in Connecticut which withholds tribal funding provided by casino revenue from any school that retains a Native mascots after July 1, 2022.
-Most have complied, but four school districts have decided to keep their mascots; Derby Red Raiders, Killingly Redmen, Windsor Warriors and Nonnewaug High School Chiefs.
+Most have complied, but as of 2025, three school districts had decided to keep their mascots; Derby Red Raiders, Windsor Warriors and Nonnewaug High School Chiefs.

 The school board in Cambridge, New York voted in June 2021 to eliminate the name and logo of the Cambridge High School "Indians".
 After the seating of two new members, the board voted to reverse this decision in July 2021.
 A group of parents favoring removal filed an appeal to the New York State Department of Education which issued an order requiring removal of the mascot or lose state funding.
 This order applies only to Cambridge, although there are 70 schools in the state that have Native mascots.
 In a final order, the state Education Commissioner ordered the school to entirely eliminate the mascot by July 1, 2022, citing the evidence that Native mascots "inhibits the creation of 'a safe and supportive environment' for all students".
 The school board voted 3-2 to file an appeal with the state Supreme Court, arguing that the state Education Commissioner's order singles out Cambridge while allowing other schools to maintain their mascots.
 It is the state's position that the order to remove the Cambridge mascot alone is in support of the prior board's decision.
+In December, 2023 the New York Supreme Court, Appellate Division unanimously dismissed the appeal as "moot."

-The list below for secondary schools in the United States and Canada remains substantial, with 358 teams currently calling themselves "Indians", 113 "Braves", 66 "Chiefs", 156 "Warriors" using Indigenous imagery (there are many with the name using generic, Greek or Roman mascots), and 37 "Redskins".
+The list below for secondary schools in the United States and Canada remains substantial, with 358 teams currently calling themselves "Indians", 158 "Warriors" using Indigenous imagery (there are many with the name using generic, Greek or Roman mascots), 113 "Braves", 66 "Chiefs", and 35 "Redskins".
 The latter has shown the greatest decline, due to an association with the Washington Redskins name controversy.
-Since the NFL team began the process of changing its name to the Washington Commanders, nine additional high schools previously using the name also changed.
+Since the NFL team began the process of changing its name to the Washington Commanders, twelve high schools previously using the name also changed.
 Snell Middle School in Bayard, New Mexico also dropped the name.